netgrif/petriflow/docs/tutorials/data-basic.md

 ### Drag'n'Drop of existing elements into the data form grid (Form edit view)

 When you have placed at least one transition (task) into the canvas, you are able to create data forms.
 One data form can be assigned to one task.
-To create a data form you have to use the right mouse click while the Select tool is selected in Edit view.
+To create a data form you have to use the right mouse click while the Select tool is selected in Edit view and choose "Create form".

 <p align="center">
     <img src="_media/data-basic/9.png">